gamestamper/goplay-publisher-csharp-sdk/README.md

-GoPlay Publisher C# SDK
+GoPlay Publisher C# 4+ SDK
 ========================

-Our Publisher C# SDK lets you access our Graph API in as little as one line.
+Our Publisher C# 4+ SDK lets you access our Graph API in as little as one line.

-You can download the [GoPlay Publisher C# SDK](https://github.com/gamestamper/goplay-publisher-csharp-sdk) from GitHub [here](https://github.com/gamestamper/goplay-publisher-csharp-sdk).
+You can download the [GoPlay Publisher C# 4+ SDK](https://github.com/gamestamper/goplay-publisher-csharp-sdk) from GitHub [here](https://github.com/gamestamper/goplay-publisher-csharp-sdk).

 * * *

 ## Installing and Initializing

-To install the Publisher C# SDK, extract and download the files and copy the files from the `PublisherSDK/` directory to a directory on the server where you will host your app, for example `csharp-sdk`.
+To use the Publisher C# 4+ SDK, extract and download the files and copy the files from the `PublisherSDK/` directory to a directory on the server where you will host your app, for example `csharp-sdk`.
 Add `using` statements for both the `GoPlay` and `GoPlay.Serialization` namespaces.
 Finally, create a new `PublisherSDK` object, passing your Publisher ID and Publisher Secret.

 <div class="preWide"><pre>
 using GoPlay;